3.4 Career guidance and counselling

 During the last decade, the Danish government has carried out extensive reforms to enhance initiatives of early intervention, measures to ease the transition into the labour market as well as ensuring that available benefits provide strong incentives for young unemployed people to achieve an education and actively search for employment.

-Young persons and adults are entitled to guidance regardless of whether they are enrolled in an education, employed or neither.
+Young peope are entitled to guidance regardless of whether they are enrolled in an education programme, employed or neither.
 There are different types of guidance providers available.

 - 98 municipal youth guidance units (Kommunal ungeindsats) provide guidance to young people under 25 years in relation to the transition from compulsory education to upper secondary education, or alternatively to the labour market.
 The national guidance portal provides citizens – young people and adults – with substantial career information.

 - eGuidance (evejledning) provides individual and personal guidance to all citizens via various virtual communication channels: chat, telephone, text message, e-mail, webinars, and Facebook.